Merchants of Damascus

 Congratulations.

-You now hold the license
+You now own the right

 to destroy what remains of our country